zhangcarry/RailroadLink/admin/G-originality.md

-We declare that the work we have submitted for Stage G of this assignment and all stages before it is entirely our own work, with the following documented exceptions:
+We declare that the work we have submitted for Stage F of this assignment and all stages before it is entirely our own work, with the following documented exceptions:

-* The idea of using <...> to make the game run faster came from a discussion with <...> (noted in source code comments)

-* The code in class <...> is based on a solution we found when researching the problem (URL provided in source code comments)

-* ....

-Signed: Mary Jones (u2345678), Bob Smith (u3456789), and Sue Black (u0123456)
+- Game.java inspired by Game.java found in Assignment 1

+Signed: Carry Zhang (u6499267), Keyu Liu (u6342137), and Qixia Lu (u6805636)